 If you buy somewhat soft plums on a sale, they’ll probably retain decent quality for only a day or so.
 And it’s best to use those as soon as possible.
 Likewise, plums that are refrigerated at the peak of their freshness might keep for 7 to 10 days.

 Last, if you leave ripe plums at room temperature, they deteriorate quickly and soften within a day or so.
 The same is true for other stone fruits, such as cherries (here’s how long cherries last) or peaches (How long do peaches last?).

 When checking plums for spoilage, make sure you:

 - Look for any visual signs of deterioration.
-Those include mold (especially near the stem) and shriveled skin.
-The latter doesn’t mean the fruit is spoiled per se, but that it’s old and most likely won’t taste anywhere like a delicious fresh plum.
+Those include mold (especially near the stem) and browning or darkening flesh.

 - Check the firmness of the fruit.
-If the plums are super soft, or even oozing juice, it’s time for them to go.
+If the plums are super soft, mushy, shriveled, or even oozing juice, it’s time for them to go.